 LIV and Musculoskeletal conditioning

 There are a number of human trials that evaluate the use of LIV as we age.
 In a placebo controlled trial in post-menopausal women LIV was shown in the women with high compliance to reduce loss of bone mineral (BMD) in the femoral neck, (Rubin 2004).
 In pre-menopausal women using LIV over 12 months, bones (hip and spine) and muscle in the lower back showed increases using LIV, (Gilsanz 2006).
-A more recent trial in post-menopausal women showed no significant difference with LIV compared to control, (Slatskova 2011).
-The placebo group in that study did not lose significant bone density over study period.
 In adults with Thalassemia six months of LIV use showed significant increases in whole body bone mineral content (BMC) and BMD, (Fung 2012).